-H8 Major Alarm Indicator Latch Select
+Header H8 Major Alarm Indicator Latch Select

-- A-B The MAJOR ALARM INDICATOR on the front panel is latched on by a Major Alarm.
-A Major Alarm exists when both references are not ready (LOS), or when both external alarm inputs are asserted.
-The indicator is reset by the RESET switch if either fault is no longer present. - B-C The MAJOR ALARM INDICATOR on the front panel does not latch.
+- Position A The MAJOR ALARM INDICATOR on the front panel is latched on by a Major Alarm.
+A Major Alarm exists when both references are not ready, or when both external alarm inputs are asserted.
+The indicator is reset by the RESET switch when either fault is no longer present. - Position B The MAJOR ALARM INDICATOR on the front panel does not latch.
 The indicator is ON only when a Major Alarm is present.
 The light extinguishes automatically when the condition clears.
 The RESET switch does not reset the indicator.

-H9 Minor Alarm Indicator Latch Select
+Header H9 Minor Alarm Indicator Latch Select

-- A-B The MINOR ALARM INDICATOR on the front panel is latched on by a Minor Alarm.
-A Minor Alarm exists when one of the references is not ready (LOS), or when a single alarm is asserted.
-The indicator is reset by the RESET switch if the fault is no longer present. - B-C The MINOR ALARM INDICATOR on the front panel does not latch.
+- Position A The MINOR ALARM INDICATOR on the front panel is latched on by a Minor Alarm.
+A Minor Alarm exists when one of the references is not ready, or when a single alarm input is asserted.
+The indicator is reset by the RESET switch when the fault is no longer present. - Position B The MINOR ALARM INDICATOR on the front panel does not latch.
 The indicator is ON only when a Minor Alarm is present.
 The light extinguishes automatically when the condition clears.
 The RESET switch does not reset the indicator.

-H10 Major Alarm Relay Latch Select
+Header H10 Major Alarm Relay Latch Select

-- A-B The MAJOR ALARM RELAY is latched on by a Major Alarm.
-A Major Alarm exists when both references are not ready (LOS), or when both external alarms are asserted.
-The relay is reset by the ACO switch, even though the fault may still be present. - B-C The MAJOR ALARM RELAY does not latch.
-A remote indicator shows only if the fault is present.
+- Position A The MAJOR ALARM RELAY is latched on by a Major Alarm.
+A Major Alarm exists when both references are not ready, or when both external alarms are asserted.
+The relay is reset by the ACO switch, even though the fault may still be present. - Position B The MAJOR ALARM RELAY does not latch.
+The relay is actuated only when the fault is present.
 The ACO switch does not clear the MAJOR ALARM relay.

-H11 Minor Alarm Relay Latch Select
+Header H11 Minor Alarm Relay Latch Select

-- A-B The MINOR ALARM RELAY is latched on by a Minor Alarm.
-A Minor Alarm exists when one of the references is not ready (AIS or LOS), or when a single alarm is asserted.
-The relay is reset by the ACO switch even though the fault may still be present. - B-C The MINOR ALARM RELAY does not latch.
-A remote indicator shows only if the fault is present.
+- Position A The MINOR ALARM RELAY is latched on by a Minor Alarm.
+A Minor Alarm exists when one of the references is not ready, or when a single alarm input is asserted.
+The relay is reset by the ACO switch even though the fault may still be present. - Position B The MINOR ALARM RELAY does not latch.
+The relay is actuated only when the fault is present.
 The ACO switch does not clear the MINOR ALARM relay.

-H16 Switching Priority
+Header H16 Switching Priority

-- A-B Non-revertive switching in automatic, unit stays on last input selected until an alarm causes a change to the other input. - B-C Revertive switching with the A input having priority in automatic, unit selects A input if it is ready.
+- Position A Non-revertive switching in automatic mode, unit stays on last input selected until an alarm causes a change to the other input. - Position B Revertive switching with the A input having priority in automatic mode, unit selects A input whenever it is ready.